What is Orangeburg Sewer Pipe?

 If you are noticing decreased water flow, exceptionally high water bills or moist indentations on your property, it may be time to have your Orangeburg pipe systems inspected for damage.

 Call us today at (512) 991-9518!

-The History and Use of Orangeburg Pipe Lines
+The History & Use of Orangeburg Pipe Lines

 Brittle, lightweight and easy to produce, Orangeburg pipe systems were produced solely by the Orangeburg Manufacturing company following World War II, during the massive housing boom that ensued after the war.
 The fibrous, wood-and-pitch composition, pioneered by the Fiber Conduit Company in the early 20th century, made Orangeburg pipe an affordable alternative to other iron or clay pipe lines (this led to its broad use in mid-century America).

 Typically made with diameters between 2 and 18 inches, Orangeburg fell out of popularity in the early 1970s, as more reliable, efficiently produced pipe materials became available.
 While provided a life expectancy of 50 years, many Orangeburg pipe systems were susceptible to failure in as little as 10 years, due to the brittle materials used and poor structural strength.

 Now obsolete, Orangeburg pipe systems are still present in many older home models, slowly giving way to the pressures of time.
 In these cases, taking a proactive approach to repair can prove more effective than waiting for systems to finally fail.

 Common Signs of Aging Orangeburg Sewer Pipe

 If you notice any of the following indicators of Orangeburg pipe failure, it may be time to call your professional plumbing expert to assess damages.
 We can help you identify the best solutions for repairing your home plumbing:

 - Water indentations on your property, or water damage to your home